snakemake/snakemake/docs/snakefiles/remote_files.rst

 entry does not exist (because this module didn't upload the file), we fall back to the timestamp provided by iRODS with the above mentioned strategy.

-To access the iRODS server you can pass your username and password as parameters as shown in the example below.
-If you have ``iCommands`` installed on the machine you are running Snakemake from, you can omit the credentials and the implementation will assume that you have a working configuration in ``~/.irods/irods_environment.json`` or the environment variable ``IRODS_ENVIRONMENT_FILE`` is exported.
-The password should be initialized with the ``iinit`` command (see also the `iRODS documentation
+To access the iRODS server you need to have an iRODS environment configuration file available and in this file the authentication needs to be configured.
+The iRODS configuration file can be created by following the `official instructions
 <https://docs.irods.org/master/system_overview/configuration/#irodsirods_environmentjson>`_).

-**Attention:** When the environment file is used, the server and port given in ``irods.remote`` are overridden by the settings in the environment file!
+The default location for the configuration file is ``~/.irods/irods_environment.json``.
+The ``RemoteProvider()`` class accepts the parameter ``irods_env_file`` where an alternative path to the ``irods_environment.json`` file can be specified.
+Another way is to export the environment variable ``IRODS_ENVIRONMENT_FILE`` in your shell to specify the location.

+There are several ways to configure the authentication against the iRODS server, depending on what your iRODS server offers.
+If you are using the authentication via password, the default location of the authentication file is ``~/.irods/.irodsA``.
+Usually this file is generated with the ``iinit`` command from the ``iCommands`` program suite.
+Inside the ``irods_environment.json`` file, the parameter ``"irods_authentication_file"`` can be set to specifiy an alternative location for the ``.irodsA`` file.
+Another possibility to change the location is to export the environment variable ``IRODS_AUTHENTICATION_FILE``.

 The ``glob_wildcards()`` function is supported.